MatthewWood-Github/KeyRepeat/README.md

 ========== Description ===========

-A program to record and repeat a set of given inputs.
+A multi-threaded program to record and repeat a set of given inputs.

 ========== Motivation ===========